-Why women are paying to see who's swiped them on Tinder
+People are now paying to see who's swiped them on Tinder

 Tinder Gold is premium vanity

 Noticed a change in your Tinder recently?
-This week it hit number 1 in the app store for the first time, following the global launch of Tinder Gold, which lets you see who has liked you before without swiping at all – basically premimum vanity: you get the buzz of knowing that people fancy you without the repetitive strain injury of all that swiping.
+This week it hit number 1 in the app store for the first time, following the global launch of Tinder Gold, which lets you see who has liked you before without swiping at all – basically premium vanity: you get the buzz of knowing that people fancy you without the repetitive strain injury of all that swiping.

-Although as I discovered when I briefly invested in Bumble Boost (the Bumble equivalent), Tinder Gold is pretty tantilsing – could it be endgame for Tinder as we know it?
+Although as I discovered when I briefly invested in Bumble Boost (the Bumble equivalent), Tinder Gold is pretty tantilising – could it be endgame for Tinder as we know it?
 Surely if everyone buys into Tinder Gold's “swipe first” culture we'll all just be staring at empty screens?
 But Wwho knows, maybe it will be good for us, and we can return to meeting people for the first time IRL instead of hunched over a shiny screen.

 Anywy, we spoke to three women who have invested in the app about their Tinder experiences so far, and why they decided to pay for Tinder Gold.